-The summer months bring excessive heat to North Texas – and with that heat also comes an excessive amount of insects.
+The summer months bring excessive heat to North Texas – and with that heat also comes an excessive number of insects.
 With many families spending time outdoors, conditions are just right for painful and annoying bug bites.

 What do chigger bites look like?

 Chiggers often bite in places where clothing fits tightly or in the folds of skin, such as the ankles, waist, armpits, groin or behind the knees.
 Chiggers stay attached to the skin for a few days.
-It's common to be bit by more than one, so bites will often appear in groups and appear to spread over the course of a few days.
+It's common to be bit by more than one, so bites will often appear in groups and can appear to spread over the course of a few days.